expressjs/expressjs.com/4x/en/api/req-secure.md

-Check if a TLS connection is established.
-This is a short-hand for:
+This property is a Boolean that is true if a TLS connection is established.
+Equivalent to:

 ```js
 'https' == req.protocol;